cmhill-zz/assembly-testing/README.md

 Design software to determine whether an assembly satisfies a set of mate-pair constraints.

 ## Dependencies ##
-We have dependencies on following tools/packages:
+You should install our dependencies to be able to run our software.
+We have dependencies on the following tools/packages:

 * python 2.7.3
 * numpy 1.7.1